 service wg-quick@wg0 start

-Verify that the service has started successfully:
+Step 3: Verify that the service is running:

 service wg-quick@wg0 status